awsdocs/aws-codecommit-user-guide/doc_source/how-to-create-pull-request-approval-rule.md

    For more information about IAM ARNs, wildcards, and formats, see [IAM Identifiers](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_identifiers.html#identifiers-arns)\.

    The following example creates an approval rule named `Require two approved approvers` for a pull request with the ID of `27`\.
 The rule specifies two approvals are required from an approval pool\.
-The pool includes all users who access CodeCommit and assume the role of **CodeCommitReview** in the `123456789012` AWS account\.
-It also includes either an IAM user or federated user named `Nikhil_Jayashankar` in the same AWS account:
+The pool includes all users who access CodeCommit and assume the role of **CodeCommitReview** in the `123456789012` Amazon Web Services account\.
+It also includes either an IAM user or federated user named `Nikhil_Jayashankar` in the same Amazon Web Services account:

    ```
    aws codecommit create-pull-request-approval-rule --pull-request-id 27 --approval-rule-name "Require two approved approvers" --approval-rule-content "{\"Version\": \"2018-11-08\",\"Statements\": [{\"Type\": \"Approvers\",\"NumberOfApprovalsNeeded\": 2,\"ApprovalPoolMembers\": [\"CodeCommitApprovers:123456789012:Nikhil_Jayashankar\", \"arn:aws:sts::123456789012:assumed-role/CodeCommitReview/*\"]}]}"